shimmy1996/blog/content/posts/2018-03-18-my-keyboards-2018-edition.en.md

 ## My Own Keyboard/Layout {#my-own-keyboard-layout}

 I've thought about creating my own keyboard occasionally.
 As perfect as ErgoDox may seem, it is somewhat bulky, and I find the thumb cluster a bit hard to reach.
-For quite some time I used `C-Home/C-End` to move to top/bottom of a file in Emacs, and that caused pain in my thumb joint as I need to stretch hard to reach both keys (that went away when I found `M-</M->` though).
+For quite some time I used <kbd>C-Home</kbd> and <kbd>C-End</kbd> to move to top/bottom of a file in Emacs, and that caused pain in my thumb joint as I need to stretch hard to reach both keys (that went away when I found <kbd>M-<</kbd> and <kbd>M-></kbd> though).
 A slim down version of ErgoDox with more compact thumb clusters might just be the perfect keyboard.
 By the way, I have never before find wireless keyboard necessary in any way, but since ErgoDox features a split design, a wireless version of it can be used while lying down Nintendo-Switch-style, which would be pretty awesome.

 Since I started using Emacs as my main editor, I've been taking statistics of my key-presses with `keyfreq`.
 When I have gathered enough data, I might look into customizing my layout even further to suit my needs.